 Anxiety doesn't specifically make your eyes sore.
 What it does do is increase the likelihood of making your eyes stressed, which in turn leads to soreness.
 It can do this in any number of ways:

-- General Eye Blurriness - A similar problem occurs with general eye blurriness.
-Anxiety does appear to cause the eyes to lose a bit of focus and become more blurry than they would be normally.
+- Blurry vision Anxiety does appear to cause the eyes to lose a bit of focus and become more blurry than they would be normally.
 This blurriness is usually minor (although not always) and in some cases you may not even realize it's occurring.
 But it will cause you to squint more and cause your eyes to work harder, and that may lead to eye pain.

-- Eye Muscles - All of the muscles in the body are on edge when you have anxiety, and they start to experience tension.
-That can cause tension on your eyes and your muscles, and that can lead to pains that start to ache more and more over time.
+- Eye Muscles All of the muscles in the body are tensed when you have anxiety, and they start to experience tension.
+That can cause a feeling of strain in your eyes and that can lead to pains that start to ache more and more over time.

 These are just a few of the ways that anxiety may cause eye soreness.
 Another thing to remember is that when you have anxiety, you're also more prone to noticing every single discomfort you feel in your body.
 Your mind becomes so attuned to the way you feel that any soreness, even if it's normal, is noticed immediately, and when you focus on these types of aches and pains it's not uncommon for them to feel more severe than they normally would.